 Las Vegas, Henderson among cities with highest one-bedroom rent prices, report says

-LAS VEGAS (FOX5) -- As rent prices across the country continue to rise, Las Vegas is no exception.
+LAS VEGAS, Nev.
+(FOX5) - As rent prices across the country continue to rise, Las Vegas is no exception.

 A new report shows both Henderson and Las Vegas are among cities with the highest one-bedroom rent prices.